What does a genetic counselor do?

 To become certified as a genetic counselor, you must complete an accredited master’s program in genetic counseling.
 This program is typically two years in length and includes courses such as molecular genetics, counseling ethics, and research methods; as well as clinical training experience and a research project.
 After completing the program, students must take and pass a certification exam in order to become a certified genetic counselor.

 Career opportunities and outlook

-Genetic counselors typically earn between $66,000 and $126,000 a year depending on their position, level of expertise, and area of the U.S. or world where they practice.
+Genetic counselors typically earn around $80,150 a year.
+The annual salary depends on their position, level of expertise, and area of the U.S. or world where they practice.

 Job growth for genetic counselors in the U.S. is expected to grow much faster than average, according to the Bureau of Labor Statistics.
 The emphasis on personalized medicine and ongoing technological innovations will increase the demand for genetic counselors who can translate complex medical and scientific information for families and other health professionals.

 In terms of career advancement, some genetic counselors become professors, and others find opportunities to conduct and publish research.

 Genetic counselor programs at Mayo Clinic